Voltstro-Studios/Team-Capture/README.md

 If you think you can help out the team, please don't hesitate to email us at: studios@creepysin.com

-# Getting the project
+## Getting the project

-We currently don't offer any pre built builds of the game yet.
+We currently don't offer any pre built builds of the project yet.

-You will need to build the project your self!
+You will need to build the project your self to play!

-## Prerequisites
+### Prerequisites

 ```
 Unity 2019.3.3f1
 Blender
 ```

-## Pre Setup
+### Pre Setup

 Since within the assets of our game we use straight raw Blender files, you will needed to have downloaded and installed [Blender](https://www.blender.org/), and to make sure `.blend` files are associated with the Blender program.

-## Setup
+### Setup

 Once you have Blender ready: